kyegomez/zeta/docs/purpose.md

 Eevery once in a while, a revolutionary product comes along that changes everything.

-This... is how the world works today.
 A landscape cluttered by rigid frameworks, plagued by inefficiencies, and where developers - our brightest minds - are bogged down by limitations.

 Now, imagine a world where harnessing the power of state-of-the-art models isn't just possible... it's simple.
 A world where efficiency doesn’t sacrifice safety, and where your ideas are bounded only by your imagination.
 We should be living in this world.
 But we aren't.